 - Precision Nutrition: Matching protein, fat, and carbohydrate to your metabolic health and activity level.

-- Supplement Logic: Targeted molecules that fill gaps your bloodwork identifies, not a generic stack.
+- Supplement Logic: Targeted molecules that fill the gaps your bloodwork identifies, rather than a generic stack.

-- Strategic Medications: When food and behavior are not enough, we use pharmacology (like ApoB lowering agents or GLP-1s) as a precision tool, not a crutch.
+- Strategic Medications: When food and behavior are not enough, we use pharmacology (like ApoB lowering agents or GLP-1s) as a precision tool rather than a crutch.

 Scientific References